 Next, bake them and have a great fall breakfast!

 With the heavy amount of cinnamon in this, and the sweetness of the cinnamon chips (affiliate link), this is a great time to add whole wheat flour.
 I've consistently used half white whole wheat flour in this recipe instead of all-purpose.

 You could use brown sugar instead of granulated in the dough if you'd like.
 I used demarera sugar instead of sparkling sugar on the top.
 The large crystals give the topping a fantastic crunch!
 But you can use regular granulated sugar on top if that's all you have.

-Cinnamon chips are incredibly hard to find!
+Cinnamon chips (affiliate link) are incredibly hard to find!
 I couldn't find them at Shoprite or Walmart.
 I did find them at Target, but only at Halloween in the seasonal aisle.
 You can buy cinnamon chips from Amazon for a premium.
 Butterscotch chips or caramel chips would add just as much sweetness, and are easy to find at grocery stores.

 These scones call for applesauce instead of milk, which other scone recipes often use.
 I used one of my thinner attempts at apple butter in them.